-A claim such as this plainly contributes to the view -- expressed in Matthew Lifflander's otherwise incisive Perspective Column "Liars Go Free in the Courtroom" (2/24/97) -- that the State Attorney General should be in the forefront in spearheading reform so that the perjury which "pervades the judicial system" is investigated and deterrent mechanisms established.
+A claim such as this plainly contributes to the view - expressed in Matthew Lifflander's otherwise incisive Perspective Column "Liars Go Free in the Courtroom" (2/24/97) -- that the State Attorney General should be in the forefront in spearheading reform so that the perjury which "pervades the judicial system" is investigated and deterrent mechanisms established.
 In Mr. Lifflander's judgment, "the issue is timely and big enough to justify creation of either a state Moreland Act Commission investigation by the Governor and the Attorney General, or a well-financed legislative investigation at the state or federal level", with "necessary subpoena power".
 Moreover, as recognized by Mr. Lifflander and in the two published letter responses (3/13/97, 4/2/97), judges all too often fail to discipline and sanction the perjurers who pollute the judicial process.

+Judicial process.
 In truth, the Attorney General, our state's highest law enforcement officer, lacks the conviction to lead the way in restoring standards fundamental to the integrity of our judicial process.
 His legal staff are among the most brazen of liars who "go free in the courtroom".
 Both in state and federal court, his Law Department relies on litigation misconduct to defend state agencies and officials sued for official misconduct, including corruption, where it has no legitimate defense.
 It files motions to dismiss on the pleadings which falsify, distort, or omit the pivotal pleaded allegations or which improperly argue against those allegations, without any probative evidence whatever.
 These motions also misrepresent the law or are unsupported by law.
-Yet, when this defense misconduct -- readily verifiable from litigation files -- is brought to the Attorney General's attention, he fails to take any corrective steps.
-This, notwithstanding the misconduct occurs in cases of great public import.
+Yet, when this defense misconduct occurs in cases of great public import.
 For its part, the courts -- state and federal -- give the Attorney General a "green light."
+Ironically, on May 14th, just two days before the Law Journal published Deputy Attorney General Berens' letter, CIA testified before the Association of the Bar of the City of New York, then holding a hearing about misconduct by state judges and, in neuticular, about the

-misrepresent the law or are unsupported by law.
-Yet, when this defense misconduct -- readily verifiable from litigation files -- is brought to the Attorney General's attention, he fails to take any corrective steps.
-This, notwithstanding the misconduct occurs in cases of great public import.
-For its part, the courts -- state and federal -- give the Attorney General a "green light."
 Ironically, on May 14th, just two days before the Law Journal published Deputy Attorney General Berens' letter, CJA testified before the Association of the Bar of the City of New York, then holding a hearing about misconduct by state judges and, in particular, about the New York State Commission on Judicial Conduct.
 The Law Journal limited its coverage of this important hearing to a three-sentence blurb on its front-page news "Update" (5/15/97).
 Our testimony described Attorney General